Antoine Lepage (Pagé dit St-Antoine) by Julie LePage

-Antoine is a settler without any apparent occupation.
-He clears his land of 2 X 60 arpents located on the banks of the St. Lawrence, at the height of what is today Ile Sainte-Hélène.
+Antoine is a settler with no apparent profession.
+He clears his land of 2 X 60 arpents located on the banks of the St. Lawrence, at the height of what is today the Ile Sainte-Hélène.

-In an act dated April 1707, the notary Antoine Adhémar (1668 - 1714) mentions that the ancestor Page (or Page) says Saint-Antoine is "strong as an ox".
-He died by the age of 87 years!
+In an act dating from April 1707, the notary Antoine Adhémar (1668 - 1714) mentions that the ancestor Page (or the Page) known as Saint-Antoine is "as strong as an ox".
+He also died at the age of 87!

 Antoine and Madeleine see three of their children become "travelers".
-The notary François Lepailleur composes the summaries of acts involving Pierre and Joseph Page said Saint-Antoine:
+The notary François Lepailleur thus composed the summaries of acts involving Pierre and Joseph Page called Saint-Antoine:

-"Commitment of Joseph Page said St-Antoine de Longueuil, a traveler, to Pierre Papin dit Baronnet and Co., to make the trip to the Fort Pontchartrain station of the Detroit, help to get a canoe laden with goods, and to go down again in the present year, loaded with furs (11 May 1738) ".
+"Commitment of Joseph Page dit St-Antoine de Longueuil, traveler, to Pierre Papin dit Baronnet et cie, to make the trip to the post of Fort Pontchartrain du Détroit, to help get there a boat loaded with goods, and to come down again year, loaded with pelts (May 11, 1738) ”.

-We also find 3 deeds where the brothers François, Joseph and Pierre are each granted a land of 3 X 23 arpents holding on the Chambly road in Longueuil, by the Baron de Longueuil, Charles Lemoyne.
+There are also 3 notarial acts in which the brothers François, Joseph and Pierre are each granted a land of 3 x 23 arpents on Chemin Chambly in Longueuil, by the Baron of Longueuil, Charles Lemoyne.
 (Notary Jean-Baptiste Jauvrin, 1735).

 From settler to traveler, to chartier, to carpenter and to shoemaker, lePages have their hearts set on their hearts!
 They are found today in Quebec, French Ontario and New England under the names of lePage, Page, Pages and Saint-Antoine.

 Text by Julie LePage-Brassard.
-Chronicle produced in collaboration with the Genealogy Society of Outaouais, Inc., published August 17 1992.
+Column produced in collaboration with the Outaouais Genealogy Society, Inc., published August 17, 1992.

 LEPAGE DIT SAINT-ANTOINE LINEAGE

 1. lePage says Saint Anthony, Antoine 1698 Madeleine Colin

 2. Page, Joseph I February 15, 1742 Angélique Patenaude